 After completing high school in Germany in 2010, I acquired a BSc in Psychology (2013) and a Research MSc in Behavioural Sciences (2015) at the University of Groningen (NL).
 I was fortunate to do parts of my degrees at the University of Johannesburg (SA) and the University of Cambridge (UK), respectively.
-I am currently completing my PhD in Social and Organisational Psychology at the University of Exeter (UK).
+Thereafter, I conducted my doctorate research in Social and Organisational Psychology at the University of Exeter (UK).

 I am always interested in side-projects on diversity-related topics.
 Last year, I co-organised the GenSTEM conference, and advised the Wilberforce Society on a policy paper on gender equality, and was engaged in street activism.
 I am interested in discussing and supporting new projects - please do get in touch.